mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 Config form notes interface
 ---------------------------

-The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to put notes, either info or warning, on the plugin configuration form.
+The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to display notes, either info or warning, on the plugin configuration form.

 Read more about to how-tos :doc:`here<configuration_form_notes>`